NXture/Sia/README.md

 > packages/modules (skills) structure.
 > 2. With this generic structure, everyone can create their own modules and share them with others.
 > Therefore there is only one core (to rule them all).
-> 3. Leon uses AI concepts, which is cool.
+> 3. Sia uses AI concepts, which is cool.
 > 4. Privacy matters, you can configure Sia to talk with her offline.
 You can already text with her without any third party services.
 > 5. Open source is great.